 Not so fast.

 You’d be surprised as to how many blogs are out there publishing absolute nonsense.
-It doesn’t take an SEO expert to know that blogs posting nonsense have no chance of ranking in Google.
+It doesn’t take an SEO expert or an MBA to know that blogs posting nonsense have no chance of ranking in Google.

 Also interesting to note, most people don’t read deeply.
 In fact, according to a study, only 20% of readers finish their articles and the average visitor would only read about 25% of the article.

 Basically, there is a LOT of information out there and not enough time on the reader’s hands.
 So, entrepreneurs as yourself if your content is: (1) interesting (2) reader-friendly (3) engaging

 As an SEO expert in San Francisco, I can say with confidence that the more specific your niche is, the better.
 The most popular sites are ones which cater to an extremely niche market.